 When you think hospitality, waiters and waitresses in starched white shirts carrying armfuls of dishes may come to mind, but the hospitality industry in Singapore is much more diverse and challenging than this.
 Food and beverage, travel and tourism, lodging, and recreation all come under the banner of hospitality.
-Each of these require a diverse team of talented individuals to ensure the business runs smoothly and continues to make a profit.
+Each of these requires a diverse team of talented individuals to ensure the business runs smoothly and continues to make a profit.
 Some of the positions you can pursue in the hospitality industry are included below alongside the education level and key skills.

 A Front Desk Agent is one of the hotel jobs in Singapore that you can apply for.
 The agent is responsible for greeting hotel guests in an efficient and courteous manner.
 As the first face that many see upon arrival, the Front Desk Agent checks guests in and out of their rooms, distributes room keys, answers questions and processes payments for hotel services.
 A friendly disposition and knowledge of local tourist spots is essential for applicants in this position.